PavelGriza/windows-universal-logger/README.md

 Coming soon...

 License
----
-WindowsUniversalLogger is licensed under <a href="#" target="http://www.apache.org/licenses/LICENSE-2.0" >License Apache 2.0 License</a>.
-Refer to license file for more information.

-License
 ---------
 WindowsUniversalLogger is licensed under <a href="#" target="http://www.apache.org/licenses/LICENSE-2.0" >Apache 2.0 License</a>.
 Refer to license file for more information.